ExLeonem/ApiCommons/README.md

 <!-- Common operations for fast REST API development and documentation. -->

-Development of a REST API is tedious.
-Use your ecto schemes to generate endpoints quicker.
+Use ecto schemas to parse and check received parameters.

 [Mongoose-rest-api](https://www.npmjs.com/package/mongoose-rest-api)